 The OPA is a very strong non-profit organization with a proven track record, including the funding of extensive renovations on the Odeon (with future renovations planned and paid for) and presenting concerts there for over ten years.
 Here is the fundraising letter the OPA sent to their supporters about the MCCMF:

-Letter from Cathy Terrell, Project Committee Chair and OPA Board Member
+Season one letter from Cathy Terrell, Project Committee Chair and OPA Board Member

 I am writing to you about an exciting new cultural initiative in Mason County and to invite you to help make it happen.

 The Odeon Preservation Association (OPA) and the Artisan Quartet from Austin plan to create an annual classical chamber music festival in Mason during the spring wildflower season.

 Through this festival the citizens of Mason and surrounding counties gain access to world class chamber music without having to travel to Austin or San Antonio while at the same time creating awareness of the Arts in Mason, the Odeon theatre and the Odeon Preservation Association.

 The Artisan Quartet performed at the Odeon on May 2nd, 2015 and demonstrated that there was a huge appetite for this kind of music.
 The concert was an overwhelming success.

 The festival is planned for March 31 through April 3d of 2016.
 There will be several concerts at different venues and some will be free to the public, including a concert for all the high school students in the school auditorium.
 The youth concert for the Mason high school students can stir the imagination of the students and the other free concerts will ensure that everyone in the community can attend an event.